 Basic principles of pathophysiology emphasizing nursing applications.
 Topics include principles of homeostasis related to body systems.
-Prerequisites: Texas Success Initiative complete in reading and writing; BIOL 2401, BIOL 2402 (both with a grade of "C" or better) and BIOL 2421 (or concurrent enrollment); or consent of Director of Nursing.
+Prerequisites: Texas Success Initiative complete in reading and writing; BIOL 2401, BIOL 2402 (both with a grade of "C" or better) or consent of Director of Nursing.
 Special Fee: \$131.00